akka/akka/akka-docs/src/main/paradox/stream/stream-cookbook.md

 **Situation:** During development it is sometimes helpful to see what happens in a particular section of a stream.

-The simplest solution is to simply use a `map` operation and use `println` to print the elements received to the console.
+The simplest solution is to use a `map` operation and use `println` to print the elements received to the console.
 While this recipe is rather simplistic, it is often suitable for a quick debug session.

 Scala